Your guide for getting commercial property through your SMSF

 • An opportunity comes to purchase the premises they’re working in.
 After consulting with their accountant and financial adviser, the doctors decide to set up a unit trust.
 This unit trust borrows money to buy the premises.

-• Each doctor has an SMSF, and each SMSF holds 33.3% of the units in the unit trust.
-When they pay the 30% service fee each month, this money is deposited into the unit trust, which is then distributed between their SMSFs.
+• Each doctor has an SMSF, which holds 33.3% of the units in the unit trust.
+When doctors pay the 30% service fee each month, this money is deposited into the unit trust, which is then distributed between their SMSFs.

-They each then receive a tax deduction on their medical business, and the rental income in their SMSF falls under the low tax rate of 15%.
+They each then receive a tax deduction on their medical business, and the rental income in their SMSF is subject to the low tax rate of 15%.

-How buying commercial property through your SMSF works
+How buying commercial property with super funds works

 1. Ensure you have the correct balance for a commercial property purchase.
 If you’re buying the property outright, you will need the full cash amount in your SMSF, plus stamp duty (approximately 5%).

-2. If you’re borrowing to buy a commercial property, you should expect to have a deposit of between 30%—40%, plus stamp duty.
-You’ll also need extra cash to cover legal expenses and ongoing expenses like rates, strata fees, and insurance.
+2. If you’re borrowing to buy a commercial property, you should expect to have a deposit of between 30%-40%, plus stamp duty.
+You’ll also need extra cash to cover legal expenses and ongoing expenses like rates, strata fees, insurance and miscellaneous property expenses.

 4. To set up an LRBA, first you need to set up a bare trust within your SMSF.
 This is essentially a separate trust within your SMSF that isolates the commercial property investment away from other investments.

-5. Select the property you want to purchase, and make sure you can actually afford it, either via lending or a cash payment.
-When you succeed in purchase the property, ensure you sign the contract in the name of your SMSF.
+5. Select the property you want to purchase and make sure you can afford it through lending or a cash payment.
+When you succeed in purchasing the property, ensure you sign the contract in the name of your SMSF.

 6. Set up a commercial lease arrangement and document it with a lease agreement.
-The good news about commercial property is that you’re permitted to lease the property to whoever you want, as long as the lease is done at market rates.
-This includes your own business.
+The good news about commercial property is that you’re permitted to lease the property to a fund member for their business.
+Still, the rule is that commercial premises must be leased at the market rate — even if it’s for your own business.

 7. Congratulations!
 You’re now leasing a commercial property via your SMSF.

-But remember that you still need to abide by the rules each year.
-You still need to make sure the correct amount of rent is paid on time each financial year, and your SMSF remains compliant.
+But remember that you still need to abide by the SMSF commercial property rules each year.
+You must meet your rent and keep a hawk’s eye on your SMSF accounting and compliance.

 [table]